 - Have an I-94 arrival/departure record marked “J-1 D/S.”

 - Have a letter from a J-1 sponsor specifically authorizing the student to engage in on-campus employment at WMU.
-J-1 Students sponsored by WMU must apply for and obtain this authorization letter from Immigration Services; all other students must obtain this letter from their sponsoring organization.
+J-1 Students sponsored by WMU must apply for and obtain this authorization letter from Immigration Compliance; all other students must obtain this letter from their sponsoring organization.

-- Report employment information to Immigration Services.
+- Report employment information to Immigration Compliance.